Ventusltd/pv-arc-protection-circuit/Open-Hardware-Disclosure.md

 Interim Risk Acknowledgement
 Until such safety circuits are standardised and embedded in module designs, it is vital that PV system operators conduct regular insulation resistance (Riso) testing—especially in large-scale arrays using 1000–1500 VDC strings.
 This is the only currently viable method to detect breakdowns that may otherwise go unnoticed until catastrophic failure occurs.

+Fire Risk Context for Commercial Rooftop and Utility-Scale PV Systems

+Recent incidents such as the rooftop PV fire at a Hospital in Bristol demonstrate that commercial buildings are increasingly vulnerable to electrical fires linked to photovoltaic systems.
+Large utility-scale solar farms often covering hundreds of hectares—also present significant wildfire hazards, particularly in drought-prone areas like southern Europe, California, and Australia.
+The 2025 Talaván PV fire in Spain burned over 800 hectares due to a fault in electrical conductors combined with dry vegetation, highlighting the systemic risk.

+With over 2 terawatts of PV now installed globally and multi-terawatt annual deployment expected per NREL forecasts, the scale of risk is increasing.
+High-voltage string architectures (1000 to 1500 volts) and dense layouts raise both ignition potential and the challenge of fault isolation.
+This open hardware design addresses these risks by enabling autonomous, module-level fault disconnection—particularly relevant for rooftops where delayed access and structural vulnerability add to the danger.

+Given the industry size and risk exposure, proactive safety integration must become the norm.
+This design is released with no commercial restrictions, available for immediate adoption and further development by manufacturers, universities, national labs, and standards committees.

 Vikram Kumar
 Ventus Ltd